Feeding your Pup

-Please have discussions with your veterinarian about any husbandry information you read, including this handout.
+Please have discussions with your veterinarian about any nutrition information you read, including this page.
 This information is not meant as medical advice for your dog but is instead of set of general guidelines that can typically be used along with common sense for the average dog.

 A great source to read intelligent articles about new research and annual dog food reviews is Whole Dog Journal, accessible by subscription or online.
 Many online blogs and articles are full of sensational information that may be inaccurate or simply outdated, so always discuss information with your veterinarian.

 The aisles at the pet store have never been filled with more options for feeding your puppy.
 Don’t get taken in by marketing hype, though.
 Research is available and ratings are available at sites like DogFoodAdvisor.com if you want to learn more.
 I would not tend to make decisions based on their ratings as the site is not run by a vet or vet nutritionist; I would use it to check ingredients and calorie content and it's a great place to hear about recalls.

 Here is some basic info to get you started in choosing a good brand.
 A great book with very detailed info is Dog Food Logic by Linda Case.
 The recommendations below are general, taken from that book, and meant to serve as information to discuss with your vet.
 Dogs with allergies or other medical conditions may require special diets, not discussed here.